microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 ## Step 4: Performing an Initial Pipeline Test via a PR

-1. In your Git repo, create a new branch, e.g. `step4`.
+1. In your Git repository, create a new branch, e.g. `step4`.
-1. Copy the files from `step4` to the root folder of your repo.
+1. Copy the files from `step4` to the root folder of your repository.
 1. Rename `rename.ts` to `temporary.ts` and `initial/rename.ts` to
    `initial/temporary.ts`.
 1. Delete `delete.ts`.